 They’re not only vegan – but eco friendly (so you won’t find any plastic here).
 Zakaim is sort of a farmer’s market with all of the beautiful, colorful fresh fruits and vegetables you can think of – and a wide variety of special dishes you’ve probably haven’t seen before.

 People come here for the blue tahini (an even healthier option than regular tahini, containing spirulina).
-You can get awesome, soy-based fruit shakes and also buy the ingredients the place uses for their many dishes.
+You can get awesome, soy-based fruit shakes and buys the ingredients the place uses for their many dishes.

-Phi Garden a vegan bar where you will find vegan Shakes with alcohol and also vegan dishes from Asian cuisine, such as a hot Indonesian dish and a black lentil salad with tahini.
+Phi Garden is a vegan bar where you will find vegan Shakes with alcohol and vegan dishes from Asian cuisines, such as a hot Indonesian dish and a black lentil salad with tahini.

 Tel-Aviv is full of pizza places (of varying quality), but it sorely lacks vegan options (that aren’t domino’s).
-Hatool Hayarok does wonders with its brick oven pizza, that uses cashew based mozzarella on all of its pizzas.
+Hatool Hayarok does wonders with its brick oven pizza, which uses cashew-based mozzarella on all of its pizzas.
 We highly recommend it.

 Onza is a great all-arounder.
 There’s food from all over Israel, from different cultures and times.
-If you’re looking for that crowded table, filled with colorful dishes, this is one of those places.
-It’s not all vegan, however, but they have many options – so you won’t be left with a side of salad.
+If you’re looking for that crowded table filled with colorful dishes, this is one of those places.
+However, it’s not all vegan, but they have many options – so you won’t be left with a side of salad.

-Like Indian food but don’t want to find chicken in your bowl?
-Munnar is a simple and down to earth Indian worker’s restaurant, that has both vegan and vegetarian options.
+Like Indian food, but don’t want to find the chicken in your bowl?
+Munnar is simple and down to earth Indian worker’s restaurant with vegan and vegetarian options.
 You won’t even taste the difference.